odonnell31/nba_history/README.md

 * Player
 * Salary

-function arguments:
+function arguments
-*start_year*: first year to scrape
+* *start_year*: first year to scrape
-*end_year*: last year to scrape
+* *end_year*: last year to scrape
-*export*: option to export to CSV.
-Default is set as *True* *sleep_time*: time to pause function between sraping each year.
+* *export*: option to export to CSV.
+Default is set as *True*
+* *sleep_time*: time to pause function between sraping each year.
 Default is set as 2 seconds, if scraping >10 years then changing to 1 second is recommended.

 ```python
 from nba_history import player_data